A Terminally Online Idiot

 The crew has accepted a job of stealing something in some facility, they know the guards are no joke but they get spotted by one after a failed stealth, this promps the guard to fire first and ask later, they roll initiative and the guard is first, the guard shoots, unlucky devil the character who just got headshotted for 24 damage, 10 after armor, still it's a headshot, the character is instakilled.

-This is anti-climatic and regular gming, as it's the regular game played raw, with a regualr encounter and all players agreed to play this high lethality system.
+This is anti-climatic and regular gming, as it's the regular game played raw, with a regular encounter and all players agreed to play this high lethality system.
 If the players decided they wanted a less anti-climatic game the gm could drop this encounter in favour of another one, a rival gang from a characters lifepath comes also to steal that mcguffin.
 Still it's 2020 and high lethality and quick deaths is something written in the system by itself, players should know what they're getting into.
-If your player want cyberpunk but not as lethal as 2020 or 2013 try RED and while RED coudl be considered lethal among other ttrpgs it lends itself better to not have this anti-climatic oneshot deaths.
+If your player want cyberpunk but not as lethal as 2020 or 2013 try RED and while RED could be considered lethal among other ttrpgs it lends itself better to not have this anti-climatic oneshot deaths.

 The thing is: There's not a singular correct way to play ttrpgs